heathhenley/AOC/README.md

 like a base 13 number system.
 Made a couple mistakes handling the J's in the second part but I was able to track them down.
 Code is a mess today, might clean it up tomorrow.

+### Day 8:
+The second part was hard for me to wrap my head around for this one.
+Got a hint about the individual paths being fast to compute from a discord convo and that made it clear to me.
+Get the length of the path for each starting node along the directions and then find the lcm of all of them.
+The number is huge, so brute force would have taken impossible or just really slow at least.